Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series200/ex291_Custom_DownCast/ReadMe.txt

 example of OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Custom data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Custom data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 ex291_Custom_DownCast showcases usage of the so called downcast decoding